pluralitybook/plurality/contents/english/3-3-the-lost-dao.md

 <img src="../../figs/3-3-TedNelson.jpeg" width="100%" alt="Ted Nelson at Keio University, Japan, 1999.
  ">

- **<figcaption>Figure 3-3-B. Ted Nelson at Keio University, Japan, 1999.
+ **<figcaption>Figure 3-3-C. Ted Nelson at Keio University, Japan, 1999.
 Source: [Wikipedia](https://commons.wikimedia.org/wiki/File:Ted-nelson-1999.jpg), used under CC  4.0 BY-SA.</figcaption>**
  </figure>
  <br></br>

-Ted Nelson and many other pioneers in Project Xanadu continue to carry their complaints about and reforms to the internet forward to this day.
+Ted Nelson (shown in Figure C) and many other pioneers in Project Xanadu continue to carry their complaints about and reforms to the internet forward to this day.
 Engelbart, until his death in 2013, continued to speak, organize and write about his vision of "boosting Collective IQ".
 These activities included supporting, along with Terrence Winograd (PhD advisor to the Google founders), a community around Online Deliberation based at Stanford University that nurtured key leaders of the next generation of ⿻ as we will see below.
 While none of these efforts met with the direct successes of their earlier years, they played critical roles as inspiration and in some case even incubation for a new generation of ⿻ innovators, who have helped revive and articulate the dream of ⿻.

 #### Nodes of light